trallard/Shef_CodeFirst_Python/set-up-windows-users.md

 `pip –V`

 you should see a legend stating the version of pip you have installed and the location of this package.
+You're good to go now 🤩!

 If you do not have pip installed go to [https://pip.pypa.io/en/stable/installing/ - do-i-need-to-install-pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip) and download **get-pip.py**

 Download  [get-pip.py](https://bootstrap.pypa.io/get-pip.py), being careful to save it as a .py file rather than .txt.
 Then, run it from the command prompt: